VivFifie/yolo/backend/README.md

-This README describes how to get the vivfifie/yolo backend image up and runninging:
+This README describes how to get the vivfifie/yolo backend image up and running:

 To install dependencies